-Lake Louise is a 163 acre prairie impoundment located northwest of Miller, South Dakota.
-Louise is completely surrounded by land managed by SD Game, Fish and Parks either as a Game Production Area or as a State Recreation Area with full campground facilities.
+Lake Louise is a 163-acre prairie impoundment located northwest of Miller, South Dakota.
+Louise is surrounded by land managed by SD Game, Fish and Parks either as a Game Production Area or as a State Recreation Area with full campground facilities.
 Fishing access is plentiful around the lake.
 A concrete boat ramp, a handicap accessible dock, two recently added fishing docks (2017), and many other areas along the shoreline exist to provide fishing access.
+Adjacent to the handicap dock and submerged are several commercially made plastic trees to help attract fish within casting distance of the dock.

 Areas of emergent cattail and reed exist throughout the impoundment.
 Submergent vegetation is adequate throughout and at times very dense in the upper reaches and shallows of the impoundment.
 Vegetation growth extends out to about 6 to 7 feet of water depth most years.
-At the time of survey water levels were near full, this is not always the case on Lake Louise.
+At the time of survey water levels were above full, this is not always the case on Lake Louise.
 Aquatic invasive flowering rush was found in areas around the lake.
 Dissolved oxygen, at time of survey, was more than adequate to fully support fish.
 No thermocline had developed, but typically does later in the summer.
-Water clarity was 48 inches.

 Lake Louise primary fish species include Largemouth Bass, Bluegill, Yellow Perch, Walleye, Northern Pike, and Black Bullhead.
 Depending on water levels, each species maybe flourishing or not.
+Reports of a winterkill during the winter of 2018-19 were received.
+Thus, a shorten electrofishing survey was conducted in 2019 to determine the extent of the fish kill.
+In which was determined to only a minor winterkill occurred during the winter of 2018-19.
+A full survey is schedule for the summer of 2020.